MuhammadUsmanAslam/Portfolio/README.md

 # 📖 [Portfolio] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **[Portfolio]** is a simple html and css project that contains a simple HTML page and some CSS for that page

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> HTML and CSS is used for this project.

 <details>
   <summary>Client</summary>